robertnurnberg/cdblib/Readme.md

   --depthLimit DEPTHLIMIT
-                        The upper limit of plies the walk is allowed to last. (default: 200) --TBwalk              Continue the walk in 7men EGTB land. (default: False) --forever             Run the script in an infinite loop. (default: False)
+                        The upper limit of plies the walk is allowed to last. (default: 200) --TBwalk              Continue the walk in 7men EGTB land. (default: False) -u USER, --user USER  Add this username to the http user-agent header (default: None) --forever             Run the script in an infinite loop. (default: False)
 ```